fbpx

 Giant Asian Mantes may vary in color from shades of green to brown and can reach up to 11 cm in size.

-What Does Giant Asian Mantis Look Like?
+What Does a Giant Asian Mantis Look Like?

 Giant Asian Mantis grow to an average length of three to six inches, with the females typically larger and heavier than males.